 Dairy Industry Restructuring Act 2001 review

 A comprehensive review of the Dairy Industry Restructuring Act 2001 (DIRA) and its impact on the dairy industry was announced in December 2017.
-Find out about the review and how you can contribute.
+Find out about the review.

 The Dairy Industry Restructuring Act 2001 (DIRA) promotes the efficient operation of New Zealand dairy markets.